What’s an Alkaline phosphatase bone isoenzyme test?

 - bone-specific ALP test

-Doctors order an ALP-2 test if they are concerned you may have a bone disease.
+Your doctor may order an ALP-2 test if they’re concerned you may have a bone disease.

 - chronic bone and joint pain

-- bones that break easily or brittle bones
+- bones that are brittle or break easily

 - deformed bones